grace-shearrer/GEShearrer/README.md

 ### Problem Solving
 During my graduate work, a professor handed me a Python script for my dissertation work.
 Up to this point I was under the impression that this had something to do with snakes.
 I was terrified to learn that it wasn't a theatrical production for a snake based musical, but rather a computer program I was supposed to edit and make work.
 Little did I know that this would actually become an integral part of my research.
 Programming analyses, paradigms, websites, etc, presented me with a puzzle.
 After enough research, learning, and asking questions I was able to solve my graduate dissertation script.
 Today, I believe firm knowledge in basic computer programming is essential for scientists and a great way to flex problem solving muscles.
 ### Teamwork
 I have played soccer longer than I have been able to read.
 So, understandably, teamwork has been a big part of my life.
 Science is a lot like soccer.
 You can't have a team of goal scorers or a team of goalies.
 The best teams have deep rosters and everyone working towards a common goal.
-Science is similar
+Science is similar.
+Laboratories need a variety of people working towards a similar goal.
 ### Representation
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjI1MjY5NzUwLC04MDEyMzA5MzEsMTMwNT
+eyJoaXN0b3J5IjpbMTM5Njk2NDAzMCwtODAxMjMwOTMxLDEzMD
-Y3OTIyMl19
+U2NzkyMjJdfQ==
 -->